 Because of the contrasts and ironies, Havana is a visual delight.
 I highly recommended it for photographers - but do it the real way, use a film camera.
 For the pictures below, I used my Leica M2 35mm camera with Kodak Tri-X film to simulate a 1950s photojournalist look.

 previous article (click the link).
 The photograph above is the Terminal Sierra Maestre, where cruise ships unload.

-Camera notes: Photographs taken with a Leica M2 rangefinder camera with 35mm and 50mm Summicron lenses, using Kodak Tri-X film.
+Camera notes: I took these photographs with a Leica M2 rangefinder camera with 35mm and 50mm Summicron lenses using Kodak Tri-X film.
 I developed the film in Kodak HC-110 developer, dilution H, for 10 min at 68° F. I scanned the negatives with a Plustek 7600i film scanner using SilverFast software.